 Pauline O’Brien has been on the AKI board for the past 20 years, with 18 of those years as Chairman.
 She received her BA degree in Elementary Education in 2004, and has taught at Anchorage School District for the past 13 years.
 For the past 5 years, Ms. O’Brien has been an intern supervisor for Raising Adolescence In Summer Employment (RAISE).

 Mrs. Eluska has served on the Board of Directors for six years, where she currently serves as Secretary.
 Mrs. Anderson is half Alutiiq and half Navajo.
 She has served on the Alaska State Chamber of Commerce, Alaska Airman’s Association, and for Linc Energy’s community relations events for villages of Nuiqsut and Anaktuvuk Pass.
-She also serves as the manager of Shareholder Relations for Sea Lion Corporation.
+She also serves as the manager of Shareholder Relations for AKI.

 Ernie Berestoff was born and raised in Kodiak.
 His family origins are rooted in the Village of Kaguyak.
 He has held a position on the AKI Board of Directors for 21 years.
 As a shareholder, his focus is on the future of the company and his desire for it to thrive.

 Ralph previously served as the President and CEO of Akhiok-Kaguyak Inc. for 15 years.
 As the President, he directed the process that led to two successful land exchanges with the U.S. Fish and Wildlife Service.
 These sales and exchanges generated several millions of dollars for corporate working capital, long term investment, shareholder dividends as well as enhancing the integrity of the Kodiak National Wildlife Refuge.
 Ralph also served a term as the board chair of AFN and several years as a board member.